Radiologic Technology Program, A.A.S.

-The Radiologic Technology Program at BCC offers students an opportunity to earn an Associates of Applied Science Degree in Radiologic Technology.
+The Radiologic Technology Program at SUNY Broome offers students an opportunity to earn an Associates of Applied Science Degree in Radiologic Technology.
 The program consists of two years of combined academic and clinical education, the equivalent of 21 calendar months.
-Clinical education is provided in cooperating hospitals.
-Upon completion of the academic and clinical competencies required for the program, the graduate is eligible to sit for the examination of the American Registry of Radiologic Technologists for certification and New York State licensure.
+Clinical education is provided in cooperating hospitals; Our Lady of Lourdes Hospital, UHS Wilson Medical Center, and UHS Binghamton General Hospital, and clinics.
+We also have affiliations with UHS Chenango Memorial Hospital, Norwich, NY, A.O.
+Fox Hospital, Oneonta, NY, Cortland Regional Medical Center, Cortland, NY, Cayuga Medical Center, Ithaca, NY, and Oneonta Specialty Services, Oneonta, NY.
+Clinical Education is a necessary component of the program.
+Clinical Education may be some distance from their home, and students are responsible for their own housing and transportation.
+It may not be possible for students to pursue this program on a part-time basis.
+Upon completion of the academic and clinical competencies required for the program, the graduate will be eligible to take the American Registry of Radiologic Technologists examination for certification and New York State licensure.

 The program is designed for both students planning to enter the workforce immediately, and for those looking to enhance skills and transfer to a four-year college to pursue a bachelor's degree.
 A radiologic technologist may continue their education in areas such as sonography, nuclear medicine, cardiovascular-interventional procedures, computed tomography (CT), magnetic resonance imaging (MRI), position emission tomography (PET), Fusion Imaging (PET/CT), Department Administration, PACS Administrator, quality management, bone densitometry, Research, education, Registered Radiologist Assistant, Physician Assistant, and radiation therapy.

-The Program Effectiveness data displays our pride in students and graduates
+The SUNY Broome Radiologic Technology Program Effectiveness data displays our pride in both our students and graduates

 In addition to the goals and student learning outcomes listed elsewhere on this site, the performance of the program is reflected through program effectiveness data as defined by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Their address and website is: 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, 312-704-5300: www.jrcert.org.
 Program effectiveness data includes the program completion rate, credentialing examination pass rate, and job placement rate.
 Explanations of these measures and program data that correspond with the annual report submitted to the JRCERT are noted below.
 This information can also be obtained at www.jrcert.org/resources/program-effectiveness-data.
 Questions about program effectiveness data should be directed to the Radiologic Technology Department Chairperson.